By: Sarah Brinkley, LPC

-This Thanksgiving, some of us may find it difficult to feel grateful.
-We look around and see nothing but disappointment or loss.
+With the ongoing news of COVID-19 outbreaks, many continue to feel overwhelmed, anxious, and sad.
+Plans continue to change, and restrictions have increased leading to disappointment and loss.
 Maybe you’ve struggled this year in areas of financial hardship, broken relationships, abuse, or chronic health conditions.
 These are just a few of the burdens that can make it hard to feel grateful.

 If you or someone you know feels this way, you are not alone.
 With everything that’s happened in the world over the past year and a half, it can be a lot easier to see what's wrong than to see what's right, and to wish things were different.
 And it’s ok to have these thoughts.
 You don’t need to push them away.
 You don’t need to push away thoughts of what you’ve lost either.
 Rather, you can use those thoughts to jump start a shift to gratitude instead.